DattaReve07/stack-overflow-clone/README.md

 ## Conclusion
 * I tried to clone the stack overflow with front and backend.
-Some functionality like Ask question, Answer the question, Positive/Negative vote have been cloned.
+Some functionality like Ask question, Answer the question have been cloned.
-*